wombleton/gitlaw-nz/acts/E/Electricity Act 1992.md

 ##### 20 Obstructing Secretary

-*   Every person commits an offence and is liable on summary conviction to a fine not exceeding $50,000 in the case of an individual, or $250,000 in the case of a body corporate, who---
+*   Every person commits an offence and is liable on conviction to a fine not exceeding $50,000 in the case of an individual, or $250,000 in the case of a body corporate, who---

     *   (a) intentionally obstructs the Secretary when the Secretary is lawfully carrying out duties under this Act: